ninoseki/mihari/README.md

-  mihari status                               # Show the current configuration status mihari urlscan [QUERY]                      # urlscan lookup by a given query mihari virustotal [IP|DOMAIN]               # VirusTotal resolutions lookup by a given ip or domain
+  mihari status                               # Show the current configuration status mihari urlscan [QUERY]                      # urlscan lookup by a given query mihari virustotal [IP|DOMAIN]               # VirusTotal resolutions lookup by a given ip or domain mihari zoommeye [QUERY]                     # ZoomEye lookup by a given query

 ```